Trail Project

 Maintenance + Management

-Land manager or Agency is responsible for ongoing maintenance on a trail.
-Professionally built trail should be sustainable and maintainable.
+The land manager is typically responsible for ongoing maintenance on a trail.
+Professionally built trail should be both sustainable and maintainable.

 Typical Maintenance Tasks